djanowski/cutest/README.markdown

     $ rake

+A binary is shipped with Cutest, so you can alternatively run:

+    $ cutest test/*.rb

 If you get an error, the report will look like this:

     >> should preserve the original values from the setup => assert 24 == params[:a]
        test/a_test.rb +14

 Instead of a description of the error, you get to see the assertion that failed along with the file and line number.
 Adding a debugger and